temporalio/temporal/docs/visibility-on-elasticsearch.md

 `"off"` means do not write to advanced data store,
 `"on"` means only write to advanced data store,
 `"dual"` means write to both DB (Cassandra or MySQL) and advanced data store
-- `system.enableReadVisibilityFromES` is a boolean property to control whether Cadence List APIs should use ES as source or not.
+- `system.enableReadVisibilityFromES` is a boolean property to control whether Temporal List APIs should use ES as source or not.